One question that many cleaning contractors often ask is, how does one make the move from residential cleaning jobs to commercial cleaning?

 Obviously the biggest difference between these two cleaning jobs is the type of the space you will be servicing.

+Commercial cleaning is often thought of as being one step up from residential cleaning.
 For example, a commercial washer can handle way more laundry than a regular washer in your home.
-A residential window washer will be handling one or two stories usually while a commercial window washer could be servicing skyscrapers.
+A residential window washer will be handling one or two stories while a commercial window washer could be servicing skyscrapers.